khramtsoff/calendar-sync-eas-macos/README.md

 1. First launch shows nothing visible — the app is `LSUIElement = true`.
    Look at the top right of the menu bar for the calendar icon.
 2. Click the icon → `Settings…`.
-3. Fill in `Host` (full URL like `https://mail.example.com`), username, password.
+3. In the `Account` tab, fill in `Host` (hostname or full URL), `Email` (mailbox identity sent as `?User=`), optional `Domain`, `Username`, and password.
 Hit `Save credentials` then `Test connection`.
+4. In the `Sync` tab, choose the periodic sync interval and optionally enable launch at login.
-4. Open the menu and press `Sync now`, or wait for the timer.
+5. Open the menu and press `Sync now`, or wait for the timer.
+You can cancel a running sync from the same menu.
-5. Open Calendar.app — you should see a new calendar called **Exchange (synced)** under "On My Mac" with your meetings.
+6. Open Calendar.app — you should see a new calendar called **Exchange (synced)** under "On My Mac" with your meetings.

 ## Project layout